-You’ll stay the night at the comfortable 16th century Caer Beris Manor Country Hotel in Bulith Wells on the River Wye for the night.
+You’ll stay the night at a comfortable hotel in Bulith Wells on the banks of the beautiful River Wye.
+(Wye not!)

 You’ll keep west of the River Wye today, continuing along secluded bridle paths and more open moor country, before taking lunch at a 13th Century pub (the oldest inn in Powys).
 After lunch you’ll head towards Rhayader where you’ll leave the horses in a nearby field for the evening and bunk down in a comfortable hotel.
 Rhayader is usually a good place to do some souvenir hunting!

-Today you’ll climb up over the hills out of Rhayader and cross the Lakeland of Wales, following the Elan Valley for about 15 miles (24 kms) before stopping for a picnic lunch beside a fast-flowing river.
+Today you’ll climb up over the hills out of Rhayader and cross the Lakeland of Wales, following the Elan Valley for about 15 miles (24km) before stopping for a picnic lunch beside a fast-flowing river.
 You’ll navigate through bogs and marshes, before reaching a beautiful tall pine forest where you’ll enjoy a super fast gallop!
 Get ready to squeal with delight for even the horses know what’s coming and will prance around on their toes when getting close to the place they’re given their heads and allowed to flatten out and go for a burn!

 You’ll leave the horses in a local farmer’s field and be transferred down the road to the Blue Bell Inn where you can relax with a drink, a hot shower and a hearty dinner.

 After one final hearty breakfast at Blaenau Bach, you’ll bid farewell to your horses and fellow riders and depart with fond memories of hurtling across the country of Wales, from one side to the other, at fast-paced, exhilarating speeds!

 By train: The nearest station is Abergavenny.
 From London Paddington, via Newport, the journey can be as short as 2 hours 20 minutes.
 See www.nationalrail.co.uk for timetables and fares.
 It is then a short taxi ride to the farm (about 35 minutes, £30-35).
 We recommend a friendly taxi driver named Barry, who you can call on 07854 696 747.
 If you tell him your arrival time, he will be there to meet you.